 Silenus the Satyr

-Although satyrs had a reputation for being drunken vulgar creatures, they were considered to be wise and knowledgeable, traits associated with Apollo, not Dionysis.
+Although satyrs had a reputation for being drunken vulgar creatures, they were considered to be wise and knowledgeable, traits associated with Apollo, not Dionysus.
 An older satyr called Silenus, in particular, seems to embody these traits.

 Greek art sometimes depicts Silenus as a balding old man, with white hair, playing the cymbals.
 When shown like this, Silenus is called Papposilenos.
 Papposilenos is described as a happy old man, who liked to drink too much.